 Let me know if you have any questions 🙂

-I have created a checklist for you to quickly learn the basics of Python.
-You can download it here for free.
+I created a newsletter you can’t miss for you to quickly learn the basics of Python.
+You can join the Python Codefather newsletter for free here.